docentDavid/front-end-development/README.md

 ## Exercise: Next.js & Supabase

-In this exercise you will work with Next.js and Supabase.
+In this exercise you will work with Next.js and Supabase (It is an open-source backend-as-a-service (BaaS) platform that uses PostgreSQL).
 The goal is to create a small web application in which you can display and manage products.